feathersui/feathersui-starling/documentation/help/markdown/flash-pro.md

 Your project is ready.
 If you're unsure how to proceed, start by using the code in the **Create your Game** section of the [Starling First Steps Tutorial](http://gamua.com/starling/first-steps/).
 Then take a look at the [Feathers Getting Started Tutorial](getting-started.html).

-<aside class="warn">Flash Professional's ability to properly simulate devices on AIR is limited compared to other development environments.
-Flash Professional's AIR simulator does not provide the correct screen DPI/PPI for the mobile device that it is simulating.
+<aside class="warn">Animate's ability to properly simulate devices on AIR is limited compared to other development environments.
+Animate's AIR simulator does not provide the correct screen DPI/PPI for the mobile device that it is simulating.
 The value of `Capabilities.screenDPI` is used by Feathers themes to scale skins to an appropriate physical size for each device.

 In order to use the DPI scaling capabilities of Feathers themes, you will need to run **ADL** from the AIR SDK on the command line or test on a real device.
 For more details, see [Why do the Feathers component skins and font sizes appear very small?](faq/display-density.html) in the [Feathers FAQ](faq/index.html).</aside>